samus-io/tablab-steps/steps/eawGbgieNmNXTfzydp85TQaM5YCqSnMrVyc/en/README.md

 ## Prevent storing sensitive information

 * Preventing the storage of sensitive information in Git repositories is crucial for maintaining security and compliance.
 Here are some best practices to achieve this:
-  * **Avoid Hardcoding Sensitive Info:** Don't put passwords or keys directly into the code.
+  * **Avoid Hardcoding Sensitive Info:** don't put passwords or keys directly into the code.
 Use environment variables or config files instead.
-  * **Watch Commit Comments:** Don't write sensitive details in commit messages.
+  * **Watch Commit Comments:** don't write sensitive details in commit messages.
 Keep comments generic to avoid revealing specifics.
-  * **Use .gitignore:** Create a `.gitignore` file to exclude sensitive files.
+  * **Use .gitignore:** create a `.gitignore` file to exclude sensitive files.
 This prevents Git from tracking them.
-  * **Encrypt Files if Needed:** Encrypt sensitive files before committing.
+  * **Encrypt Files if Needed:** encrypt sensitive files before committing.
 Adds extra security in case files are accessed.

 ## Add a SECURITY.md file